tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 also allowing for variability to influence the generalization gradient itself.

-Project 2 shifted focus to the domain of function learning by employing a visuomotor extrapolation task.
-Across three experiments, we examined how constant and varied training regimes affected learning, discrimination between stimuli, and the ability to extrapolate to novel regions of the function’s input space.
-To model human performance in this task, we fit the influential Associative Learning Model (ALM) and the Extrapolation-Association Model (EXAM) to individual participant data using advanced Bayesian parameter estimation techniques.
+Project 2 will focus on the domain of function learning and in particular the issue of extrapolation.
+Function learning research examines how people acquire and generalize knowledge about continuous input-output relationships, and the factors influencing extrapolation to novel inputs following an initial learning phase.
+The domain of function learning has yielded influential computational models like the Associative Learning Model (ALM) and the Extrapolation-Association Model (EXAM) (Busemeyer et al., 1997), which have successfully accounted for human learning, interpolation, and extrapolation in numerous investigationsMcDaniel & Busemeyer (2005).
+However, the influence of training variability on function learning, particularly in visuomotor function learning tasks, remains relatively unexplored.
+Project 2 of this dissertation will address this gap by investigating how constant and varied training regimes affect learning, discrimination, and extrapolation in a novel visuomotor function learning task.
+We will leverage the ALM and EXAM models, fitted to individual participant data using advanced Bayesian techniques, to provide a detailed computational account of the observed empirical patterns.